ztachip/ztachip/Documentation/SoftwareDesign.md

 architecture.

 ztachip domain are applications that can be expressed as a sequential steps of tensor operations.
-There are 2 primary types of tensor of operations defined:
+There are 2 primary types of tensor operations defined:

 - Tensor data operations: Involving operations such as tensor data copy, tensor transpose, dimension resize, data remapping...